sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 After the Conductor's shock had worn off, he pulled one of his blades from his coat and brandished it at the Snatcher.
 "I dunno how yer got here, but yer **not** gettin' anywhere near me soul!"

 "*Any other day, birdbrain.*" Snatcher reclined in the chair he'd chosen. "*No, I'm here for business, not pleasure - and I'm rather glad I've found the both of you in one place.
-I bear the bad news that your... 'diva' is about to leave the planet for good.*"
+I bear the bad news that your 'diva' is about to leave the planet... for good.*"

 "What have you done to her?!"
 Grooves got to his feet, staring the spirit down.